 Now for the good news: Although Work/Life balance is not a problem that you’ll solve, it is a tension that you can learn to manage incredibly well.
 For the last twenty years, I’ve had the privilege of working with hundreds of organizations and thousands of leaders to help them manage key tensions - providing a three-step plan that worked for them - and it will work for you too!

 Using the map found on the final page of this document, start by answering the questions in the boxes with the “+” sign above the words WORK and HOME.
 Put your top three positive results from focusing on WORK in the box on the left, and the top three positive results from focusing on HOME in the box on the right.
 I will share with you my answers as an example:

 Next, answer the questions in the boxes with the “-” sign below the words WORK and HOME.
 Put the top three negative results from over-focusing on WORK to the neglect of HOME in the box on the left, and the top three negative results from over-focusing on HOME to the neglect of WORK in the box on the right.
 Here are my answers:

-In my example, I have only developed one Action Step and Early Warning, but as you can see, there is room for up to three for each if you want to be really committed to finding healthy tension in 2018.
+In my example, I have only developed one Action Step and Early Warning, but as you can see, there is room for up to three for each if you want to be really committed to finding healthy tension this year.